trueos/trueos-docs/trueos-handbook/using.rst

 .. figure:: images/network13.png

-   : Network Configuration (Advanced) tab
+   : Network Configuration - Advanced

 If the interface receives its IP address information from a DHCP server, this screen allows viewing of the received DNS information.
 To